MrMystery10-del/Slirik/README.md

 # IMPORTANT
-Slirik is under developement, not all features on that readme are already implemented
+Slirik is under developement, not all features on that readme are already implemented Read this for more information on current progress https://github.com/MrMystery10-del/Slirik/blob/main/CURRENT_STATE.md

 ## Features
 - Slirik has a simple and intuitive syntax, making it easy for beginners to learn and use.